samuel-gamelin/Rabbits-and-Foxes/README.md

    3. From that window, click on the "Directory" button next to the "Import source" box, and select the "SYSC-3110" folder that              was just created.
 Click "Finish".
    4. You will have to add JUnit 4 to your classpath to run the tests.
 To do so, right-click on the project name, then click                 "Build Path -> Add Libraries".
 Select JUnit, hit "Next", select JUnit 4 and click "Finish".
 #### Rules for Contributions:

+When contributing to the project please start on the issues page which is used for task tracking.
 - Commits:
-   1. only commit code to the corresponding milestone
+1. Only commit code to the corresponding milestone.
 2. Please doccument your commits with changes and updates.
-   3. Please test your code before commit to the repo
-   4. Add test casses for your commit
+4. Added test cases for the updates made
 5. Merging to master will occur on weekly bases under the review of all developers on the project
 - Pull requests:
+If you decide to create your own branch and the commit to the corresponding milestone.
+1. Open a pull request to the corresponding milestone.
+2. Doccuemnt your code
+3. If there are any errors during merge please consult any developer on the team
 - Issues:
+1. Issues will be used for task tracking
+2. When an issue is solved please doccuemnt the changes that have been made
+3. close the issue after you have commited your code.

 ### Additional Tools

 - Contributions are made through GitHub, on this repository.
    - Please download and install git and/or GitHub Desktop.
-[Download Link](https://www.google.ca)
+[Download Link](https://git-scm.com/)
 - Slack is used as the main chat for this project.
 [Inviation Link](https://www.google.ca)
+- Github Issues will be used to task and ticket tracking.

 ### Documentation
 Documentation can be found [here](https://www.google.ca)